LeonisX/yoda-stories-translation-tool/documents/italy.md

 Absent library `SWSFX.DLL` and file `SWSESET.EXE`.

-It must be said that after a few years, some of the data from these screensavers lost their relevance.
+It must be said that after a few years, some data from these screensavers lost their relevance.

 The Italian version vs Spanish version
 --------------------------------------